-This Yellowstone National Park Winter Use Plan / Environmental Impact Statement (plan/EIS) evaluates the impacts of a range of alternatives for managing winter use/access in the interior of Yellowstone National Park (Yellowstone or the park) in a manner that protects and preserves natural and cultural resources and natural processes, provides a variety of visitor use experiences while minimizing conflicts among various users, and promotes visitor and employee safety.
-Upon conclusion of the plan/EIS and decision-making process, the alternative selected for implementation will become the winter use plan, which will specifically address the issue of oversnow vehicle (OSV) use in the interior of the park.
-It will also form the basis for a special regulation to manage OSV use in the park should an alternative be selected that allows OSV use to continue.
+This Yellowstone National Park Draft Winter Use Plan / Environmental Impact Statement (plan/EIS) evaluates the impacts of a range of alternatives for managing winter use/access in the interior of Yellowstone National Park (Yellowstone or the park) in a manner that protects and preserves natural and cultural resources and natural processes, provides a variety of visitor use experiences while minimizing conflicts among various users, and promotes visitor and employee safety.
+Upon conclusion of the plan/EIS and decision-making process, the alternative selected for implementation will become the winter use plan, which will specifically address the issue of oversnow vehicle (OSV) use in the interior of the park for at least the next 20 years.
+It will also form the basis for a special regulation to manage OSV use in the park, should an alternative be selected that allows OSV use to continue.

-This plan/EIS evaluates the impacts of the no-action alternative (alternative 1) and seven action alternatives (alternatives 2, 3, 4, 5, 6, 7, and the preferred alternative (alternative 8)).
-Alternative 1 would not permit public OSV use in Yellowstone because the 2009 interim rule expired March 15, 2011, but would allow for approved nonmotorized use to continue.
+This draft plan/EIS evaluates the impacts of the no-action alternative (alternative 1) and six action alternatives (alternatives 2, 3, 4, 5, 6, and 7).
+Alternative 1 would not permit public OSV use in Yellowstone because the 2009 interim rule expired March 15, 2011, but would allow for approved non-motorized use to continue.
 Alternative 1 has been identified as the NPS environmentally preferable alternative.
 Alternative 2 would manage OSV use at the same levels as the 2009 interim rule (up to 318 snowmobiles and 78 snowcoaches per day).
 Alternative 3 would allow for snowmobile and snowcoach use levels to increase to the levels set forth in the 2004 plan (up to 720 snowmobiles and 78 snowcoaches per day).
-Alternative 4 would allow for commercially guided wheeled vehicles, in addition to OSVs (up to 100 commercially guided wheeled vehicles, 110 snowmobiles, and 30 snowcoaches per day).
+Alternative 4 would allow for commercially guided wheeled vehicles, in addition to OSVs (up to 100 commercially wheeled vehicles, 110 snowmobiles, and 30 snowcoaches per day).
 Alternative 5 would initially allow for the same level of use as alternative 2 (up to 318 snowmobiles and 78 snowcoaches per day), but would provide for a transition to snowcoaches only if user demand is present to support such a transition or at the discretion of the park Superintendent.
 Upon complete transition, there would be zero snowmobiles and up to 120 snowcoaches per day.
 Alternative 6 would provide for use levels that vary each day, with a seasonal limit of up to 32,000 snowmobiles and 4,600 snowcoaches, and a daily limit of up to 540 snowmobiles and 78 snowcoaches.
 Up to 25 percent of snowmobile permits under alternative 6 would be for unguided or non-commercially guided use.
 Alternative 7 would also allow for variable use levels throughout the season, with snowmobile use ranging from 110 to 330 snowmobiles per day and snowcoach use ranging from 30 to 80 vehicles per day.
-The varying use levels would provide for high and low OSV use days, allowing for a variety of motorized and non- motorized visitor experiences throughout the winter season.
-The preferred alternative (alternative 8) would implement the one-year transition portion of the DEIS preferred alternative (alternative 7), allowing OSV use in the park during the 2011/2012 season, at the same levels and with the same requirements and restrictions as the 2009/2010-2010/2011 interim regulation.
-The plan/EIS analyzes impacts of these alternatives in detail for wildlife and wildlife habitat, air quality, soundscapes and the acoustic environment, visitor use and experience, visitor accessibility, health and safety, socioeconomic values, and park operations and management.
+The varying use levels would provide for high and low OSV use days, allowing for a variety of motorized and non-motorized visitor experiences throughout the winter season.
+Alternative 7 is the NPS Preferred Alternative.
+The draft plan/EIS analyzes impacts of these alternatives in detail for wildlife and wildlife habitat, air quality, soundscapes and the acoustic environment, visitor use and experience, visitor accessibility, health and safety, socioeconomic values, and park operations and management.